Jumitti/Starwalkers/documentation/DOCUMENTATION.md

 | 10    | MAX                       |

 ### 7. Treasure Hunter
-The Treasure Hunter rank increases the money earned (+5% per rank), the resources found (+2.5% per rank) and the probability of obtaining an Artifact (+0.01% per rank).
+The Treasure Hunter rank increases the money earned (+5% per rank), the resources found (+2.5% per rank) and the probability of obtaining an Artifact (+0.015% per rank).
 Money and resources are multiplied by a factor between 1 and your rank.
-You have a 0.01% chance of finding an Artifact without a bonus.
+You have a no chance of finding an Artifact without a bonus.
 Up to you !

 | Grade | Treasure Hunter ($) |
 |-------|---------------------|